knella92/Kuka-Pick-and-Place/README.md

 ## Overview
 This package contains a MATLAB script that performs the following:

 1. Generates reference trajectory of an 8-segment trajectory of the end effector of a youBot starting at an initial configuration, traveling to and picking up a block, and placing the block at a new location/configuration.
+These each step of each segment is calculated using forward and inverse kinematics of the manipulator and chassis of the robot.
+These were implemented using the body and spatial screw axes of the manipulator, twists, and transformation matrices.

 2. Feedback control to mitigate error between actual and reference trajectory by commanding a corrective twist determined by the implementation of feedforward, proportional, integral controls, or any combination of the aforementioned.